-Fishing With Paddy Murphy in County Cavan During Visit to Land of My Ancestors
+Tackling Tench!
+Fishing With Paddy Murphy in County Cavan during Visit to Ancestral Land

 KILLESHANDRA, Ireland—When Sean O'Reilly, our host at Eonish Lodge on the shore of beautiful Lough (Lake) Oughter told me he had successfully lined up someone to introduce me to Irish fishing, he caveated: “He’s no guide, mind you, but he’s a regular fisherman and knows the fishing around here.”